Yihan2407/Data-Analytics-Portfolio/README.md

 **[120 Years of Olympic History: Data Exploration with SQL](https://github.com/Yihan2407/olympic_games_analytics/blob/main/olympic_games_analysis.sql)**

 The Olympic Games possess a rich history; the first recorded, modern Olympic Games held actually dated back to 1896.
 Now, the Olympic Games serve as a platform where the best athletes globally may showcase their prowess at a certain sport, thereby promoting peaceful global interactions.
-Here, I use SQL to explore the [1896 - 2016 Olympic Games dataset](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results) by first importing the csv file into PostgreSQL.
+Hered, I use SQL to explore the [1896 - 2016 Olympic Games dataset](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results) by first importing the csv file into PostgreSQL.
 Then, I queried various data such as the M:F Gender Ratio of each Olympic Games, incorporating methods such as subqueries, CTEs, aggregation, joins, window functions, rolling sums, CASE expressions, COALESCE, string subsetting and concatenation in my queries.

 ## Kaggle Kernels